khizar-ali/react-router-4/README.md

-Hands on to React-Router-4.
-Alot of improvements and did animated page transitions.
+React-Router-4.
+Improvements in handling routes and animated page transitions with react transition group.